Bluebird-j/lsu-lost-and-found-app-test/README.md

    cd frontend
    cd lost-and-found

-3. Install any dependencies
+3. Install any dependencies:
    npm install

-4. Start the development server
+4. Start the development server:
    In the directory lost-and-found run:
    - npm start